About San Simeon

 “To make bold and expressive wines, our family planted estate vineyards in Paso Robles and Monterey.
 Influenced by the winds and fog of the Pacific Ocean, these unique regions are ideal for crafting world-class wines. “

-Paso Robles and Monterey are geologically different from any other winegrowing regions in California.
+Paso Robles and Monterey are geologically different from any other wine producing regions in California.
 Ancient oceans created the unique calcareous soils of Paso Robles.
-And the soils of Monterey are a geological combination of weathered granite, older marine sedimentary rocks, and volcanic rocks.
+The soils of Monterey are a geological combination of weathered granite, older marine sedimentary rocks, and volcanic rocks.
 In both regions, soil diversity is so extreme that vineyard blocks commonly contain several different soil types, yielding rich and dynamic flavors to the grapes.